Pompeo hits House Dems for ‘harassment’ of State Dept. staff

 “However, the State Department has contacted the Committees on this matter and we hope the Department will cooperate in full promptly,” the Democratic aide said in the statement.

-House Democrats launched the impeachment investigation last week after the White House initially tried to block Congress from seeing a whistleblower complaint filed by a member of the U.S. intelligence community involving a July phone call between Mr. Trump and Ukrainian President Vlodymyr Zelensky.
+House Democrats launched the impeachment investigation last week after the White House initially tried to block Congress from seeing a whistleblower complaint filed by a member of the U.S. intelligence community involving a July phone call between Mr. Trump and Ukrainian President Volodymyr Zelensky.

 Congress has requested documents as part of the probe from Mr. Pompeo, in addition to several other State Department employees, Vice President Mike Pence, and the White House.